wazuh/wazuh-documentation/source/integrations-guide/splunk/index.rst

 Wazuh indexer integration using Logstash
 ----------------------------------------

 Before configuring Logstash, you need to set up the Splunk indexer to receive the forwarded events.
+Learn more about the :ref:`Wazuh indexer integration <wazuh_indexer_integration>` and its necessary :ref:`considerations <capacity_planning>`.

 Configuring the Splunk indexer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^